What It's Like Living in Knoxville, Tennessee

 Every year, thousands of visitors flock to Gatlinburg and Dollywood, and Great Smoky Mountains National park is the most visited national park in the whole United States with over 11 million visitors annually.
 From hiking and stargazing to climbing and whitewater rafting, Knoxville’s surrounding areas can please both environmentalists and thrillseekers.

-With a walk score of 30, Knoxville is not unlike other cities in the region—it’s not particularly easy to get around without a car.
+With a walk score of 31, Knoxville is not unlike other cities in the region—it’s not particularly easy to get around without a car.
 However, the city recently embraced bike and scooter sharing platforms in Downtown Knoxville to enhance the already walkable neighborhood.
+Old City, another walkable (by Knoxville standards) neighborhood, has a free trolley that circles the neighborhood.
 The city also has a public transportation system, KAT.